Independent Study Program

 Culmination: At the end of the program, each student will have produced an academic study of some kind.
 This can be a paper, essay, collection of artwork, documentary, or another type of product approved by their IS advisor.

-For more information about this program, please contact Assistant Head of School Geoff Fisher.
+For more information about the Independent Study program, please contact Assistant Head of School Geoff Fisher.